-Q. What is AWS IoT Device Defender?
+Q. What is Amazon IoT Device Defender?

-AWS IoT Device Defender helps you to continuously audit security configurations for compliance with security best practices and your own organizational security policies.
+Amazon IoT Device Defender helps you continuously audit security configurations for compliance with security best practices and your own organizational security policies.
 The continuous audit is essential as misconfigurations can happen at any point of time.
 Additionally, security configurations can be impacted by the passage of time and new threats are constantly emerging.
 For example, cryptographic algorithms once known to provide secure digital signatures for device certificates can be weakened by advances in the computing and cryptanalysis methods.

 If your device platform has available specialized hardware that enables a trusted execution environment, we highly recommend implementing your device agent to run in a trusted environment.
 Consult your hardware security solution vendor for specific guidance on how to implement this type of design.

 Q. Can I monitor non-standard metrics I’ve defined myself using Amazon IoT Device Defender?

 Yes, you can create your own custom metrics to monitor using Device Defender.
 See the documentation for how to start monitoring device-side metrics that you’ve defined.